rancher/rancher.github.io/rancher/v1.5/en/cli/variable-interpolation/index.md

 ---
-title: Environment Interpolation in Rancher CLI
+title: Variable Interpolation in Rancher CLI
 layout: rancher-default-v1.5
 version: v1.5
 lang: en
+redirect_from:
+  - rancher/cli/environment-interpolation
 ---

-## Environment Interpolation
+## Variable Interpolation
 ---

 Using `rancher up`, environment variables from the machine running `rancher` can be used within the `docker-compose.yml` and `rancher-compose.yml` files.
 This is only supported in `rancher` commands and not in the Rancher UI.